best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 What Is A Table Tennis Racket?

-As the image shows, the paddle is made of wood, and the blade has layers of sponge and rubber.
-Likewise, you can have the paddle made up of carbon as well.
+As shown in the image, the paddle consists of a wooden blade with layers of sponge and rubber.
+Alternatively, carbon can be used to construct the paddle as well.

 Best Table Tennis Rackets – Quick Comparison